spiral/docs/odm/basics.md

 }
 ```

-> Create method will only return the populated Document entity.
-You have to save this entity to the database manually (simply call save() method).

 ## Selections
 Once your collection is populated with data, it's time to select some of the Users to perform something.
 The Spiral ODM exposes 3 ActiveRecord like methods which you can use for these purposes: `find`, `findOne` and `findByPK`.

-There is 4th method which is used inside every find method - `odmCollection`.
-You can use it to get access to the  `Collection` class associated with our document.
-You can also get the associated collecion by calling the method `odmCollection` of the ODM component.
+There is 4th method which is used inside every find method - `selector`.
+You can use it to get access to the  `DocumentSelector` class associated with our document.
+You can also get the associated collecion by calling the method `selector` of the ODM component.

 #### FindOne
 To find a document based on some conditions and sorting, we can use the static method `findOne`.
 This method will return null if it's unabled to locate the required document.